 Service Projects and Work Experience that help inspire the next generation of ocean leaders

 During their ten-month program with Youth to Sea, participants will gain invaluable experience through 3 key aspects of the program: (1) Immersive Learning Journeys (2) Skill Building Workshops, and (3) Ocean Service Projects.

 Through experiential learning, Learning Journeys provide an opportunity in which youth can gain valuable knowledge and experience in science-based career paths.
 All Learning Journeys include a reflection component in which youth can express their thoughts and what they learned about during their experiences.
 All learning journeys are connected to Ocean Wise’s conservation strategy pillars: Climate Change, Unsustainable Resource Use and Pollution.
 Examples of past Learning Journeys include:

-- Kayak & Water Sampling: Kayak at Deep Cove and learn how to take water samples and analyze them for common water quality indicators
+- Kayak & Water Sampling: Learn the skills of kayaking and understand how to take water samples and analyze them for common water quality indicators

 - Invasive Plant Pull: In collaboration with various community ecological societies, come learn about the effects of invasive species and their effects on the ecosystem.